zetilsa/alpha_v.01/README.md

-# 🎙️ Indonesian Voice Assistant
+# 🎙️ Alpha Voice Assistant

 An Indonesian-language voice assistant written in Python, able to listen for voice commands and execute simple tasks like opening websites, taking screenshots, managing task lists, and speaking responses using text-to-speech.